This page has information on travelling to China.

-You can only work in China if you have a Z visa - tourist and business visit visas don’t allow you to do so.
+You can only work in China if you have a Z visa - tourist and business visit visas do not allow you to do so.
 You must also hold a valid work permit.
 The local police regularly carry out checks on companies/schools.
 Violation of Chinese immigration laws can result in severe penalties, including imprisonment, fines, deportation, a travel ban preventing you from leaving China, and an exclusion order, which prevents you from returning.

-If you intend to change employer once you’re in China, you should check with the Chinese authorities whether a new visa and work permit is required before doing so.
+If you intend to change employer once you’re in China, you should check with the Chinese authorities whether a new visa and work permit is needed before doing so.

 Teaching in China can be a rewarding experience, but before you travel it’s important that you research thoroughly the school or university that is hiring you and are confident that they are following the law.
 There have been many incidents of teachers being detained and/or deported for working on the wrong visas.
 It is your responsibility to check you’re working on the correct visa.